Skip to main content

 Why these two differ

-Top-holdings overlap is partial — NVIDIA Corp, Fisher & Paykel Healthcare, and Apple Inc appear in both portfolios, though at higher weights in the AMP fund.
-Booster's top-five includes NZ Cash and a NZ Government Stock line, reflecting its more blended mandate.
-Neither fund is a KiwiSaver scheme account product based on the data provided, though both are accessible via Sorted's Smart Investor tool.
+Holdings overlap modestly at the top: NVIDIA Corp, Fisher & Paykel Healthcare, and Apple Inc appear in both funds, though at lower weights in Booster, which also lists NZ Cash and NZ Government Stock among its top five — consistent with its income-asset allocation.
+Neither fund is a KiwiSaver scheme account product based on the data provided.

-Always verify all details against each fund's current PDS and latest Quarterly Fund Update on FMA Disclose before relying on this comparison.
+Verify all figures against each fund's current Product Disclosure Statement and latest Quarterly Fund Update on FMA Disclose before relying on any of this.

 What's different at a glance